3DBAG/3dbag-pipeline/README.md

 - [`party_walls`](/packages/party_walls/README.md): Workflow for calculating the party walls.
 - [`floors-estimation`](/packages/floors_estimation/README.md): Workflow for estimating the number of floors.

-## Documentation

-The `common` package contains API documentation that can be viewed locally.
-The documentation of the components of the workflow packages can be viewed in the Dagster UI.

 ## Development and testing

 You need to have the workflow packages set up in their own virtual environments in `/venvs`.